• Skip to primary navigation

 Jump to Recipe Print Recipe

-I decided to celebrate the arrival of spring this year with these Chocolate Coconut Cupcakes.
-You'd be hard pressed to find a better combination than chocolate and coconut!
+If you're looking for a fun and festive dessert, be sure to check out these Chocolate Chip Coconut Cupcakes.
+You'd be hard pressed to find a better flavor combination than chocolate and coconut!

-Coconut chocolate chip cupcakes with toasted coconut on white towel.
+Coconut chocolate chip cupcakes with ganache and toasted coconut in colorful wrappers.

 Jump to: